 Pauline joined the ANU Law School as a full-time law lecturer in February 2012.
 She has research interests in Labour Law, Tort Law and Contract Law.

 Pauline is currently the convenor of Foundations of Australian Law (JD) and a lecturer in Tort Law.
-She has been the course convenor and lecturer of Contract Law (JD), Foundations of Australian Law and Labour Law.
+She has been the course convenor and lecturer of Contract Law (JD) and Labour Law.
 She has also taught Australian Public Law.
 She was awarded a 2018 ANU Vice-Chancellor's Citation for Outstanding Contribution to Student Learning, 2017 ANU College of Law Citation for Outstanding Contribution to Student Learning, 2014 ANU University Commendation for Outstanding Contribution to Student Learning (Team Award), 2013 ANU College of Law Award for Teaching Excellence (Team Teaching), 2013 ANU University Commendation for Outstanding Contribution to Student Learning, and 2012 ANU College of Law Award for Teaching Excellence (Early Career Teaching).

 She is admitted as a lawyer of the Supreme Court of the Australian Capital Territory.